deniseosoria/FullstackCapstone/README.md

 # Evently

 **Evently** is a full-stack event planning web application where users can create, browse, favorite, and book unique events.
-Inspired by **Airbnb Experiences** for its design and **Eventbrite** for functionality, Eventify helps people find exciting events and experiences in different cities.
+Inspired by **Airbnb Experiences** for its design and **Eventbrite** for functionality, Evently helps people find exciting events and experiences in different cities.

 ## Features